Fort Myer Construction: Operations

-In 2019, the company successfully completed reconstruction of a popular road in one of DC's National Parks.
+In 2019, the company successfully completed reconstruction of Beach Drive, a popular road in DC's Rock Creek Park.

 Quality

 Fort Myer Construction’s quality control lab is working with on the science behind preventing potholes.
 The current process has become more sophisticated with updated mixes, quality control, application and assessment.
 The methods are constantly changing to ensure smooth sailing when the rubber hits the road.

 Community

 The company has supported the DC Students Construction Trades Foundation.
 Chris Kerns, general counsel of Ft.
 Myer, received an award.

 Campaign contributions

 Fort Myer Construction has made substantial contributions to DC politicians.
 Anita Bonds was a top Fort Myer Construction official while serving as chair of the DC Democratic State Committee and before her election to the Council of the District of Columbia.
 Between 2002 and 2014, the company and its relatives gave more than $118,000 to candidates in political contributions.
 Fort Myer Construction was one of the largest donors to Fresh PAC, a short-lived initiative by Mayor Muriel Bowser to circumvent campaign finance regulations.